Why you might want to ditch Slack

 Available on: Mac, Windows, Linux, iOS, Android, and as a web app

-Created by a distributed remote team at the Doist company to cover the needs of, well, a distributed remote team, Twist functions as a sort of a middle ground between an email and a chat.
+Created by a distributed remote team at the Doist company to cover the needs of, well, a distributed remote team Twist functions as a sort of middle ground between an email and a chat.

 Its design and functionalities discourage the trivial and often “spammy” aspects of team chats.
-Namely, it allows a higher degree of organization, while also keeping communication more immediate and responsive than it would be through email.
+I believe that to allow a higher degree of organization, while also keeping communication more immediate and responsive than it would be through email.

 The key principle of Twist is to enable efficient and structured team communication without constant disruptions.